 Parent or guardian members shall be elected by secret ballot by a majority vote of those voting in an election held at the school.
 Only parents or guardians of students attending the school are eligible to vote in this election.
+However, when elections are held in the spring, parents or guardians of students who will be attending the school in the fall are eligible to vote and to be candidates.
 Ballots cast in this election shall be deposited in a secure ballot box.